 The environment is described in Figure \ref{fig:linear_environment_and_squared_error}(a).
 We use temporal difference based tabular Q-learning without eligibility traces to learn the optimal $Q$-values, $Q(s,a)$ for all $(s,a) \in (\mathcal{S} \times \mathcal{A})$.

-As baselines, we use $\epsilon$-greedy exploration where $\epsilon$ value is linearly annealed from 1.0 to 0.0 over the number of episodes and Boltzmann exploration where the temperature is linearly decreased from 0.8 to 0.1.
-Agents are trained for 200 episodes with maximum episode length of 50 steps.
-Optimal steps to successfully reaching a rewarding state are 10.
-Values for discount factor and learning rate are 0.9 and 0.2 respectively.
-The evaluation metric is mean squared error between the actual $Q$-values, $Q^{*}(s,a)$, and the learned $Q$-values, $Q(s,a)$:
+As baselines, we use $\epsilon$-greedy exploration where the value of $\epsilon$ is linearly annealed from 1.0 to 0.0 over the number of episodes and Boltzmann exploration where the temperature is linearly decreased from 0.8 to 0.1.
+The evaluation metric is the mean squared error between the actual $Q$-values, $Q^{*}(s,a)$, and the learned $Q$-values, $Q(s,a)$:

 The squared error is plotted in Figure \ref{fig:linear_environment_and_squared_error}(b).
-We see that $Q$-values learnt with EBE converge to optimal $Q$-values while others fail.
+We see that $Q$-values learnt with EBE converge to the optimal $Q$-values while others fail.
 This is a very promising result as it indicates the ability of EBE to adequately explore the state space.